-Yasmin L Jones creates post-photographic objects that explore how images embed themselves in our society and psyche.
+Yasmin L Jones creates post-photographic objects that explore how the self is bound by and extended through technologies.

 Jones has previously explored this through the lens of surveillance capitalism, examining how the image we create of ourselves becomes consumable for others and imagining the actors at play in this system.
 These ideas are considered through data-driven installations that reimagine images as active in their need to be reproduced.